 The importance of identifying what’s working and what isn’t in marketing—also known as your company’s Key Performance Indicators (KPI) – should not be understated.
 Keep reading to learn about the KPI’s you should be tracking.

 As a company operating in the 21st century, there should be no confusion about what is contributing to your marketing’s success.
-On the other hand, there should be no mystery as to why your firm’s marketing efforts are failing.
-Every aspect of your marketing should be capable of being quantified.
+On the other hand, there should be no mystery as to why your marketing efforts are failing.
+Every aspect of your marketing spend should be capable of being quantified.
 There’s no excuse for not understanding why your company’s marketing efforts are struggling or failing to keep up with the competition.
 It’s time to start investing some of your time in learning about your firm’s marketing KPIs.
 Let’s stop procrastinating and start executing!